Climate change

 There are two major natural sinks that facilitate the removal of CO2 from the atmosphere: oceans and forests.

 It is interesting to note that experts believe that up to 50% of the CO2 emitted to the atmosphere by the burning of fossil fuels since the beginning of the Industrial Revolution have been removed from the atmosphere by the oceans.
 Without this natural sink we would be in a far more serious position now.
 Unfortunately, in recent years, strong evidence has emerged that the ocean's capacity to remove additional CO2 from the atmosphere is reducing.
-If this proves to be the case, then the rate at which CO2 concentrations is increasing in the atmosphere will accelerate, with more of the emitted CO2 we put into the atmosphere staying in the atmosphere causing increased or accelerated climate change.
+If this proves to be the case, then the rate at which CO2 concentrations are increasing in the atmosphere will accelerate, with more of the emitted CO2 we put into the atmosphere staying in the atmosphere and causing increased or accelerated climate change.

-The forests of the world store an enormous amount of carbon.
-With deforestation, much of this carbon is effectively released to the atmosphere as CO2, (either through burning or decay); only a small fraction remains for a significant length of time as timber.
+(either through burning or decay), much of this carbon is effectively released to the atmosphere as CO2; only a small fraction remains for a significant length of time as timber.
 Reforestation, that is the replanting of old forest, and afforestation, that is the planting of new forest, both offer opportunities at a global and national scale to reverse the trend and remove additional CO2 from the atmosphere.
 Protection and sustainable management of existing forests, worldwide, are required to keep this vast store of carbon intact.

 The soil acts as a third very important natural store of carbon, both globally and nationally.
 In Ireland, some 90% of the stored carbon resides in the soil, including peat.
 The rest is in biomass, especially forest and grass.
 Soil carbon is threatened when the surface of the soil is disturbed, and air can penetrate deeper into the soil than is normal.
 Soil management may become an increasing part of the effort to reduce CO2 in the atmosphere.